ArweaveTeam/docs.arweave.org-info/server/http-api.md

 {% hint style="info" %}
 **Base64URL is case-sensitive.**

-For example, `T414mkfW-EQWEwPtk__LMJAgawNdxZfdjxhGPQKMwDQ, t414mkfW-EQWEwPtk__LMJAgawNdxZfdjxhGPQKMwDQ, andt414mkfw-eqwewptk__lmjagawndxzfdjxhgpqkmwdq` are three different addresses.
+For example, `T414mkfW-EQWEwPtk__LMJAgawNdxZfdjxhGPQKMwDQ`, `t414mkfW-EQWEwPtk__LMJAgawNdxZfdjxhGPQKMwDQ`, and `t414mkfw-eqwewptk__lmjagawndxzfdjxhgpqkmwdq` are three different addresses.
 It is impossible to recover tokens sent to a different case of the same address.
 {% endhint %}

 A transaction may be used for uploading data, transferring tokens, or both.